Gamla: Identification

-The Israel Antiquities Authority has, of late, taken the position that the ancient site of Gamla is to be identified with the site known as Tell es Salām (shown on map) which, itself, is a corruption of the Arabic word, es-Sanām (the hump).
-In previous years, the site had been identified with Tell ed-Drāʿ, a place ca. 20 km east of Lake Tiberias in the Ruqqad river-bed, based on Konrad Furrer's identification of the site in 1889.
-It was only properly identified in 1968 by surveyor Itzhaki Gal, after the Israeli conquest of the Golan Heights during the Six-Day War.
-The site Tell es Salām was excavated by Shmarya Guttman and Danny Syon on behalf of the Israeli Department of Antiquities between 1977 and 2000.
+The Israel Antiquities Authority (IAA) has, of 1968, taken the position of archaeologist Itzhaki Gal that the ancient site of Gamla is to be identified with the site known as Tell es Salām (shown on map) which, itself, is a corruption of the Arabic word, es-Sanām (the hump).
+In previous years, the site had been identified with Tell ed-Drāʿ, a place ca. 20 km east of the Sea of Galilee in the Ruqqad river-bed, based on Konrad Furrer's identification of the site in 1889.
+It was only properly identified in 1968 by Itzhaki Gal, after the Israeli conquest of the Golan Heights during the Six-Day War.
+The site Tell es Salām was excavated by Shmarya Guttman and Danny Syon on behalf of the Israel Antiquities Authority between 1977 and 2000.
 The excavations have uncovered 7.5 dunnams, about 5% of the site, revealing a typical Jewish city featuring ritual baths, Herodian lamps, limestone cups and thousands of Hasmonean coins.
-Additional excavations were carried out on the site in 2008 and 2010, by Haim Ben David and David Adan-Bayewitz on behalf of Bar Ilan University's Land of Israel Studies Department, and by Danny Syon on behalf of the Israel Antiquities Authority (IAA).
+Additional excavations were carried out on the site in 2008 and 2010, by Haim Ben David and David Adan-Bayewitz on behalf of Bar-Ilan University's Land of Israel Studies Department, and by Danny Syon on behalf of the Israel Antiquities Authority.

 With the destruction of the town by the Roman army, Gamla was abandoned, never to be rebuilt.
 Archaeological excavations there have revealed widespread evidence for the battle that took place at the site.
 About 100 catapult bolts have been uncovered, as well as 1,600 arrowheads and 2,000 ballista stones, the latter all made from local basalt.
 This is a quantity unsurpassed anywhere in the Roman Empire.
 Most were collected along and in close proximity to the wall, placing the heavy fighting in the vicinity and the Roman siegecraft to the north east of the town.
 Next to a heavy concentration of the stones, the excavators have identified a man-made breach in the wall, probably made by a battering ram.